The Minister of Education is consulting on tertiary fee regulation settings for 2022

-The Minister of Education invites submissions on fee regulation settings for tertiary education providers in 2021.
-This includes a proposed Annual Maximum Fee Movement of 1.1 percent, in line with forecast inflation for 2021, and new fee capping limits for micro-credentials.
+The Minister of Education invites submissions on fee regulation settings for tertiary education providers in 2022.
+This includes a proposed Annual Maximum Fee Movement of 1.7 percent, in line with forecast inflation for 2022.

 The Annual Maximum Fee Movement